 For the Extreme batteries, Odyssey uses 99% pure lead, not the alloys most battery plates use.
 That means the plates can be smaller, so you get more plates and more surface area for those chemical reactions compared to spiral-wound designs.
 This results in twice the power and three times the expected life compared to standard lead acid batteries.

-• Outstanding power and reliability for lead-acid chemistry
+- Outstanding power and reliability

-• Much longer life than standard lead-acid designs
+- Much longer life than standard lead-acid

-• More plate surface area than standard and 6-pack designs
+- More plate surface area than standard and 6-pack designs

-• 4-year replacement
+- 4-year replacement

-• Readily available at several retailers
+- Readily available at several retailers

 Best AGM Car Battery for the Money

-Optima RedTop Batteries
+Optima RedTop

 I first learned about Optima batteries when they moved heavily into the fishing industry with the Blue Top line.
-It seemed like overnight, professionals were swapping out their standard sealed lead acid starting and deep cycle batteries for Optima.
+Overnight, it seemed like professionals were swapping out their standard sealed lead acid starting and deep cycle batteries for Optima.
 Though they have an unusual physical design compared to traditional batteries, they have been field-proven and trusted long enough to have earned a rock-solid reputation for performance, quality, and reliability.
 Specifically, the spiral cell design increases vibration damage resistance up to 15 times and offers a service life up to 3 times longer than standard batteries.

 With the RedTop and YellowTop models covering your car and truck needs, the Red Top earns our pick as the best AGM car battery for the money.
 While not the cheapest AGM you can buy, it’s more reliable.
 That means a lot when shopping for the best value.